What is travel insurance?

-Your EHIC card (European Health Insurance Card) will remain valid until the date of expiry, but will eventually be replaced by the GHIC (Global Health Insurance Card), which UK residents can apply for on the NHS website.
+Your EHIC card (European Health Insurance Card) is still valid until the date of expiry, but will be replaced by the GHIC (Global Health Insurance Card), which UK residents can apply for on the NHS website.
 Unofficial websites may charge you if you apply through them, so be careful to use only the official NHS website.
 It’s still recommended to make sure your travel insurance gives you an adequate level of cover.

-See more on the changes that Brexit will bring to travellers in 2021.
+See more on the changes that Brexit brings for travellers.

 Do I need travel insurance if I have a European Health Insurance Card or Global Health Insurance Card?

 Can I get travel insurance for the UK?

 Yes, you can get travel insurance for trips in the UK.
 If you’re thinking of taking a staycation, you’ll still face some of the same risks you would travelling abroad so it’s a good idea to get travel insurance.
 The NHS will cover your medical needs, but it’s possible that an internal flight or train might be cancelled, your hotel closes or your baggage is lost or damaged.
 Travel insurance can cover you for all these things

 You might want to consider a policy with enhanced coronavirus cover.

 While you should always check your policy beforehand, most travel insurance will cover you for lost or stolen passports.
 If your passport is lost or stolen, it’s important that you report this quickly and apply for an Emergency Travel Document (ETD), to minimise the disruption to your holiday.
 Keep any reference numbers when you report the loss/theft, as these will be needed when claiming on your insurance.